Friday, April 25, 2025

 Once again, as in 2014, Easter Sunday falls on 4/20.
 This time, cannabis retailers seem to be co-celebrating the dual holiday, with Easter-themed decorations and events.

 Easter, the celebration of Jesus's resurrection, is the most sacred day of the Christian year.
-In ancient Babylon, around the spring equinox, people celebrated the resurrection of their god Tammuz, who was brought back from the underworld by his mother/wife the Goddess Ishtar (pronounced “Easter” in most Semitic dialects).
-Flowers, painted eggs, and rabbits were the symbols of the holiday then, as now.
+In ancient Babylon, around the spring equinox, people celebrated the resurrection of their god Tammuz, who was brought back from the underworld by his mother the fertility goddess Innana, known in Akkadia as Ishtar, pronounced “Easter” in most Semitic dialects.
+Flowers, eggs, goats and rabbits, among other agricultural products and animals, were the symbols of the holiday then, as now.

 Ostara (1884) by Johannes Gehrts